Domina release date: Cast, trailer and latest news on Sky's Ancient Rome drama series

 "Domina is... authentic history, but it is a compelling behind the scenes take on palace intrigue in the reign of Augustus and his wife Livia, who is less well known.
 Her story however, and her riches-to-rags-to-power story is utterly compelling, and Livia changed the game for Roman women who followed her," he added.

-The Sky series, which charts Livia’s rise to power, is set to co-star Game of Thrones favourite Liam Cunningham as her on-screen father, alongside the likes of Isabella Rossellini.
+The Sky series, which charts Livia's rise to power, also features the likes of Isabella Rossellini.

 Read on for everything you need to know about Domina.